 The anticancer prodrug mitotane is selectively activated in the adrenal cortex

-Mitotane is converted to a reactive acyl chloride by the cytochrome P450 variant 11B (CYP11B).
+Mitotane is converted to a reactive acyl chloride by 11-β-hydroxylase, a cytochrome P450 variant (CYP11B).
 The acyl chloride then reacts with amino groups or other nucleophiles in proteins or nucleic acids.

-CYP11B participates in the synthesis of cortisol from progesterone in the cortex of the adrenal glands (see slide 7.4.3).
+11-β-Hydroxylase participates in the synthesis of cortisol from progesterone in the cortex of the adrenal glands (see slide 7.4.3).
 It is highly expressed only in this tissue, which is therefore selectively susceptible to mitotane.
-Adrenal gland tumors that retain expression of CYP11B can be treated with mitotane.
+Adrenal gland tumors that retain the expression of this enzyme can be treated with mitotane.

 Anticancer drugs that target specific oncoproteins